jcrabapple/blog/content/posts/2024-02-04-how_I_got_started_in_tech.md

 tags: ["Tech","Life","Personal History"]
 ---
 {{< lead >}}
-This is a post from April 2024 about how I got into tech, computers, and the web, from my archive over at my [old Scribbles blog](https://scribbles.page/znd9ix_p).
+This is a post from February 2024 about how I got into tech, computers, and the web, from my archive over at my [old Scribbles blog](https://scribbles.page/znd9ix_p).
 {{< /lead >}}

 When I was in 6th or 7th grade (1993-1994) my parents bought a Packard Bell.
 If my memory serves me it was a Legend model with something close to the following specs: